Please confirm topic selection

 • Diagnosis

-• diagnosis of cauda equina syndrome is made by history, symptoms, and physical exam
+• diagnosis of cauda equina syndrome is made based on history, symptoms, and physical examination

 • MRI imaging confirms the cause of the CES and is critical for surgical planning